lkcampbell/brackets-ruler/README.md

 * Nice But Not Necessary
    * Clean up ruler HTML-generator code using jQuery
    * Changed CSS to LESS (proper namespacing of styles)
+   * Update ruler when changing themes in Themes extension

 ### License
 MIT-licensed -- see `main.js` for details.